beanigen/beanbot/README.md

 # beanbot
- Bot for Discord written in
+ Bot for Discord written in Discord.js and Typescript